matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-on-linux/install-on-linux-method3.md

 ## Step 1: Download and install Docker

 1. Click <a href="https://docs.docker.com/get-docker/" target="_blank">Get Docker</a>, enter into the Docker's official document page, depending on your operating system, download and install the corresponding Docker.
+It is recommended to choose Docker version 20.10.18 or later and strive to maintain consistency between the Docker client and Docker server versions.

 2. After the installation, you can verify the Docker version by using the following lines: